seek4science/seek/docker/README.md

     docker-compose run seek bundle exec rake db:setup

-Start the docker containers (add the argument `-d` to start the containers in "detached" mode):
+Start the docker containers:

-    docker-compose up
+    docker-compose up -d

-Visit "localhost" in your browser.
+Wait a minute for the app to boot, then visit "localhost" in your browser.

+(Note: You may get a "connection was reset" error if the SEEK application has not finished booting up)